fhiso/sources-and-citations/citation-elements.md

 given in this section, and without reading [RDFS].

-No constraints are placed on the *lexical space* of this *datatype* which is the space of all *strings*, nor are any other restrictions placed on the use or semantics of this *datatype*.
-It is not an *abstract datatype* and *should* be used whenever a piece of unstructured, human-readable text is required, with no further restrictions on its content.
+No constraints are placed on the *lexical space* of this *datatype* which is the space of all *strings*; nor is a *pattern* defined for it, meaning it is an *unstuctured datatype*.
+The only restriction placed on the use or semantics of this *datatype* is that it *should* contain text in a human-readable form.
+It is not an *abstract datatype* and *subtypes* of it *should* be defined when a *structured language-tagged datatype* is required.

 {.note} This type is the ultimate *supertype* of all *language-tagged datatypes*.
-No comparable *datatype* is provided to act as the ultimate *supertype* of all *non-language-tagged datatypes*, nor of all *datatypes*.
-In particular, this role is not served by the `xsd:string` (*term name*: `http://www.w3.org/2001/XMLSchema#string`) *datatype* from &#x5B;[XSD Pt2](https://www.w3.org/TR/xmlschema11-2/)], which also has no constraints on its *lexical space*, use or semantics.
+This standard does not specify a comparable *datatype* which acts as the ultimate *supertype* of all *non-language-tagged datatypes*, nor of all *datatypes*.

+{.ednote}  The `xsd:string` is not suitable for these roles as many other XML Schema *datatypes*, including `xsd:date` and `xsd:integer` are not defined to be *subtypes* of `xsd:string`.
+Possibly one or more of the `rdfs:Resource`, `rdfs:Literal`, `xsd:anyType`, `xsd:anySimpleType` and `xsd:anyAtomicType` would serve, but this needs careful consideration of the differences between *datatypes* in XML Schema, RDF and this standard.
+At present there is no compelling need for either of these additional *supertypes*.

 ### Unions of datatypes